 Don’t Let Seriousness Take Over

-Please don’t allow all of the seriousness of life over-take you to the point where you forget to laugh together.
-That’s what I want to remind you in this blog, in case you’ve forgotten (as we sometimes have done).
-And if you’ve already allowed that to happen, start looking for ways to infuse laughter and fun into your life together, starting now.
-Today can be a new beginning.
+So, please don’t allow all of the seriousness of life over-take you to the point where you forget to laugh together.
+We confess that sometimes we forget.
+So, this is your wake up call if you’ve allowed that to happen.
+Here’s your assignment (should you accept it).
+Look for ways to infuse laughter and fun into your life together, starting NOW.
+It’s important to note that today can be a new beginning.
 Be intentional.
+Keep in mind:

-It’s true that life and marriage can’t all be about having fun (oh, how I wish it could be), but lets not forget to have any fun at all together.
-It’s important to be intentional in looking for and making fun moments sometimes.
+It’s true that life and marriage can’t all be about having fun (oh, how we wish it could be).
+But lets not forget to have any fun at all together.

 More from Marriage Missions